CameronXie/aws-github-actions-runner/README.md

 ### Components

 * `Producter` An NodeJS Lambda function which stores `workflow_job` events in `Jobs Table`.
-* `Job Table` An DynamoDB Table which tracks `workflow_job` status.
+* `Jobs Table` An DynamoDB Table which tracks `workflow_job` status.
-* `Publisher` An Golang Lambda function which queries `Jobs Table` and sends runner orchestration message to SQS. `Publisher` responsible for the `flow control`, we don't want overheating AWS resource.
+* `Publisher` An Golang Lambda function which queries `Jobs Table` and sends runner orchestration message to `Jobs Topic` SNS. `Publisher` responsible for the `flow control`, we don't want overheating AWS resource.
-* `Orchestrator` Two Golang Lambda functions (Launcher and Terminator) which receives message from SQS and launch or terminate runners.
+* `Orchestrator (SQS + Lambda)` An SQS subscribes `Jobs Topic` on one particular runner host and OS combination (
+  example: EC2 and ubuntu subscription filter policy), and triggers a lambda to perform orchestration, spin up or tear down runners.

 ### Diagram